IBM/telco-network-cloud-drivers/content/reference/deployment-model.md

     - Production behaviour is reproduced
     - What if testing

-In the use cases for LM a mirror of production can be difficult to attain.
-While the deployment of LM itself can be mirrored without issue the number and type of deployment locations/VIMs can be a prohibitive and impractical cost in many of not most applications.
+In the use cases for TNCO a mirror of production can be difficult to attain.
+While the deployment of TNCO itself can be mirrored without issue the number and type of deployment locations/VIMs can be a prohibitive and impractical cost in many of not most applications.

 A pre-production environment may be either a full replica of Production or a scaled down version.
 It will be fully functional but may for example omit High Availability and the capacity of a production environment.

 ## Production

 Production is the final environment this should be commensurate with the projected near to medium timescale requirements of the specific deployment.
-The number of assembler's and their complexity both in terms of the number of resources and ultimately the projected number of LM transactions it will perform will determine how large it should be.
+The number of assembler's and their complexity both in terms of the number of resources and ultimately the projected number of TNCO transactions it will perform will determine how large it should be.

 A production environment should leverage the High Availability (HA) in TNCO.
 This will typically mean over provisioning the number of instances deployed for each TNCO service.

 ## Resource Managers

-The [Resource Manager](/installation/resource-manager/rm-overview/) (RM) acts as an intermediary between LM and the individual VIMs supporting the infrastructure in which LM managed resources are deployed.
+The [Resource Manager](/installation/resource-manager/rm-overview/) (RM) acts as an intermediary between TNCO and the individual VIMs supporting the infrastructure in which TNCO managed resources are deployed.
 A resource manager may only service a single TNCO instance.
-That is; An RM should be deployed with access to the Kafka instance used by TNCO and Elastic Search filebeat is configured to pull the set of logs for its LM environs.
+That is; An RM should be deployed with access to the Kafka instance used by TNCO and Elastic Search filebeat is configured to pull the set of logs for its TNCO environs.
 Therefore care must be taken to ensure valid pairing.
 Failure to do so can result in anomalous behaviour.

-At least one RM must be deployed and [onboarded/registered](/reference/resource-manager/attach-to-lm) with LM for any assembly design or instantiation to function.
+At least one RM must be deployed and [onboarded/registered](/reference/resource-manager/attach-to-lm) with TNCO for any assembly design or instantiation to function.

 ## Sizing Guidelines